davidbullado/blog/proposal-new-clause-SQL.md

 OK, I can go a little further:

 `SELECT my_big_function(name) FROM dummy LIMIT 1000`
-=> 1000 rows, 2 hours
+=> 1000 rows, 2 hours 😱

-Oops, this time my_big_function encountered a parameter that caused the calculation time to explode.
+Oops, this time `my_big_function` encountered a parameter that caused the calculation time to explode.
 It is impossible to determine exactly when I should put my limit to return the maximum number of rows in a minute.

 ## Solution
 In reality, the number of rows is not important to me; all I want is to have the maximum number of rows in a given time interval.
-That's why as a user it would make sense to have a clause LIMIT INTERVAL 60 SECONDS, which would return the maximum number of rows in a minute.
+That's why as a user it would make sense to have a clause like LIMIT 60 SECONDS, which would return the maximum number of rows in a minute.

-`SELECT my_big_function(name) FROM dummy LIMIT INTERVAL 60 SECONDS` => 425 rows, 1 minute
+`SELECT my_big_function(name) FROM dummy LIMIT 60 SECONDS` => 425 rows, 1 minute

 Et voilà !